WolframResearch/WAS-Kubernetes/EnvironmentSetup/AWS/README.md

 **Step 3.** Create two S3 buckets to use for WAS, these are needed for resource-manager, resourceinfo-bucket and nodefileinfo-bucket:

+	If the buckets will be in 'us-east-1'

+	aws s3api create-bucket --bucket <RESOURCEINFOBUCKETNAME>
+	aws s3api create-bucket --bucket <NODEFILEINFOBUCKETNAME>

+	If will be in any other regions(us-east-2, us-west-1 etc.)

 	aws s3api create-bucket --bucket <RESOURCEINFOBUCKETNAME> --region <REGION> --create-bucket-configuration LocationConstraint=<REGION>
 	aws s3api create-bucket --bucket <NODEFILEINFOBUCKETNAME> --region <REGION> --create-bucket-configuration LocationConstraint=<REGION>

-**Step 3.** Update buckets file with these buckets
+**Step 4.** Update buckets file with these buckets

 	resourceinfo-bucket:<RESOURCEINFOBUCKETNAME>
 	nodefiles-bucket:<NODEFILEINFOBUCKETNAME>

-**Step 3.** Run the following command to set up EKS and deploy WAS:
+**Step 5.** Run the following command to set up EKS and deploy WAS:

 	mkdir -p ~/.kube && docker-compose up --build -d && clear && docker exec -it aws-setup-manager bash setup --create && sudo chown -R $USER ~/.kube

 **Note:** This can take approximately 45 minutes to complete.

-**Step 4.** Run the following command to retrieve your base URL and application URLs:
+**Step 6.** Run the following command to retrieve your base URL and application URLs:

 	docker-compose up --build -d && clear && docker exec -it aws-setup-manager bash setup --endpoint-info